aipachakutiqwan/feddit/README.md

             "created_at": "comment creation in the format %Y-%m-%d %H:%M:%S"
         }
     ],
-    "observations": "Format applied to the output comments" }
+    "observations": "Explanation about the format applied to the output comments" }
  ```